Chicory, not just a coffee alternative!

 • pinch of salt

-• maple syrup or caramel sauce
+• maple syrup or caramel sauce, optional

 • Place 2 Qt water along with the sugar in a medium size pot.
 Bring to a boil, this will caramelize the sugar.